sophiewax/library-literacy-analysis/README.md

 5. Pew Research Center.
 Public Library Usage and Importance Survey Report (2016).
 Full report: https://www.pewresearch.org/internet/2016/09/09/libraries-2016/

+**Methods**
+1. Data Cleaning:
+- Standardized state names and abbreviations across datasets.
+- Filtered public library data to active, physical branches only.
+2. Data Integration:
+- Merged literacy rates with library density information at the state level.
+- Created new variables, such as libraries per 100,000 residents, for better comparability.
+3. Preparation for Spatial Analysis:
+- Datasets formatted for GIS visualization (CSV files ready for upload into ArcGIS).
+- Plan to create heat maps displaying Library density by region, Literacy rates, and Poverty overlays (future work)

+**Results**
+Preliminary observations suggest that states with higher library access tend to have higher literacy rates, while regions with fewer libraries per capita often experience lower literacy.
+Rural areas particularly demonstrate these disparities, suggesting that geographic isolation compounds educational inequality.

+**Objectives:**
 By the end of this tutorial, you will know how to:
 - Load public datasets into Python
 - Clean and prepare data for analysis